arcalab/CAOS/README.md

 # Using CAOS

 CAOS is meant to be imported by an ongoing Scala project with a concrete Abstract Syntax Tree.

-Alternatively, it is possible to start from a CAOS template, following the instructions described [here](https://github.com/arcalab/caos.g8) (this template uses an older version of CAOS).
+The best way to learn how to use it is to follow examples of projects that use CAOS.

-Examples of projects that use CAOS include:
+Examples of such projects include:

  - [Simple While-language](https://cister-labs.github.io/whilelang-scala/) [(source)](https://github.com/cister-labs/whilelang-scala)
  - [Simple Lambda Calculus](http://arcalab.github.io/lambda-caos) [(source)](https://github.com/arcalab/lambda-caos)